 This approach generally considered during the early stages of drug manufacturing such as Intermediates or APIs.
 Additionally, this technique is used to calculate MACO for cases that don’t have information regarding the therapeutic dose.

-This strategy helps in minimizing the amount of cleaning validation activities.
-The FDA does not have a specific policy to consider grouping strategy; however, FDA recommends providing sound and scientific justifications for the employed grouping strategy.
+This strategy helps to minimize the cleaning validation efforts.
+The FDA does not have a specific policy to consider grouping strategy; however, FDA recommends providing technically sound and scientific rationale for the employed grouping strategy.

 Grouping mostly can be of two types.